InsaneFirebat/sm_practice_hack/README.md

-# Super Metroid Practice Hack
+# Redesign: Axeil Edition Practice Hack

-This page hosts the source material for the Super Metroid Practice Hack.
-It is intended for users that wish to contribute to the project, customize their own Practice Hacks, adapt it for SM romhacks, or just to see how it works.
-Visit https://smpractice.speedga.me for details on patching your SM rom with the latest version of InfoHUD.
+This page hosts the source material for the Super Metroid Practice Hack adapted to work with the Redesign: Axeil Edition romhack.
+This project is still in development, and many features are missing or incomplete.

 ## Getting Started: